threelittlemonkeys/text-classification-pytorch/README.md

 # Text Classification in PyTorch

-PyTorch implementations of text classification models.
+Minimal implementations of text classification models in Python and PyTorch.

 - Rule-based classification
 - Convolutional Neural Networks (CNNs)